-But massive size and weight of trains is not the only explanation for this.
+But the massive size and weight of trains is not the only explanation for this.
 Also the outdated, outrageous and inadequate policies that regulate train travel in the U.S. – that’s on top of negligence, carelessness and failure to comply with regulations that contribute to train accidents in our country.

 Last Sunday, Americans witnessed a terrifying train accident that left several people dead and more than 100 injured.
 An Amtrak train crashed into an unmanned freight train after being mistakenly diverted to a side track.